Geta/klarna/src/Klarna.Payments/README.md

 - Server side - After authorize we take our cart and create another 'clean' session based on the information we have (which is our 'thruth'), using this session and the authorization token we can create an order in Klarna.
     - If creating an order fails, the authorize request has been tampered with and the payment fails

  In your own implementation you can use Checkout.Klarna.js as a reference implementation.
-The existing Checkout.js has been modified slightly in order to 1. (re-)load the clarna widget after updating the order summary and 2. do an authorization call to epi on 'jsCheckoutForm' submit.
+The existing Checkout.js has been modified slightly in order to 1. (re-)load the Klarna widget after updating the order summary and 2. do an authorization call to epi on 'jsCheckoutForm' submit.

 ### Create order
 The KlarnaPaymentGateway will create an order at Klarna when the authorization (client-side) is done.
 The ISessionBuilder is called again to override the default values or set other extra values when necessary.
 When the Gateway returns true (indicating the payment is processed) a PurchaseOrder can be created.
 This should be done by the developer, the QuickSilver demo site contains an example implementation.